ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Todd Trimble]]: Per Urs's request below, I checked the limits in under-category he wrote, and added a remark at the end.

-* [[Zoran ?koda]]: last night my battery bailed out when I was editing several entries so did not log what I have done.
+* [[Zoran Škoda]]: last night my battery bailed out when I was editing several entries so did not log what I have done.
 Now I do not recall all entries which I updated, except that I created [[deformation theory]] (so far only references and links), expanded [[derived algebraic geometry]], added a reference to [[formal group]] and to [[quasicoherent sheaves]].
 I thank lab elf for cograts for my entry 2000 which was however [[Grothendieck connection]] where I also made a small change last night (when saying $n$-costratification, $n$ refers to work with $n$-th infinitesimal neighborhood and not with $n$-categorical descent: the descent data were in Grothendieck 1-descent data).
 Today we have an excursion during the conference in Sevilla, so I will probably not be able to continue (have much to add to [[deformation theory]] etc.).

 * [[Urs Schreiber]]